ONTHEFRITTZ/The-Dak-and-Chog-Tavern/DEPLOYMENT.md

 Front-end Configuration
 - Set `NEXT_PUBLIC_ADMIN_ADDRESS` to the owner wallet that should see the `/admin` tools.
+- If the address is omitted the nav link is hidden; the page itself will prompt you to configure the env var before running admin actions.
 - `/admin` surfaces DCMon, WMON, and pool management; it reads swap queue data via `server/dcmon/config` so ensure the agent's queue path is accessible to the Next server runtime.

 Prerequisites (EC2)